-Banter could feel that her gun was still strapped firmly to her back.
+Banter could feel her gun still strapped firmly to her back.
 It didn’t even shift when she executed one last cartwheel.
-She had calculated the distance precisely, and landed right beside the picnic table.
+She had calculated the distance precisely and landed right beside the picnic table.
 After two deep breaths to recover, she sat on top of the table with her feet resting on the seat.
 Three breaths later, the black stretch limo pulled up to the curb.
 She had been waiting for it.

 “I don’t like you,” Banter said.

 She stretched her right shoulder while she looked over the park, knowing she had to wait.
 This was her favorite place to go to execute her parkour moves.
-There were a number of benches, nicely spaced, a few half walls defining garden areas, and picnic tables that she could use as obstacles to be navigated.
+There were several benches, nicely spaced, a few half walls defining garden areas, and picnic tables she could use as obstacles to be navigated.
 The park still had the old-style metal swings with the A-frame base that was fun to run up and climb.
 She liked to walk across the top like she was on a balance beam.
 This was her way of training to stay in shape and keep agile.

 Banter rubbed her hands together to generate some heat and expend some of her exasperation.
 She liked that her thin black gloves kept her hands warm with the added benefit of giving her enough feel should she need to pick a lock or someone’s pocket.
 They also prevented her from leaving fingerprints.